HTMLToolkit/HTMLNotes/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Note: TinyMDE and Font Awesome have their own licensing terms.
-TinyMDE is licensed under the MIT License, and Font Awesome offers free and pro versions with different licenses.
+Note: TinyMDE and Lucide have their own licensing terms.
+TinyMDE is licensed under the MIT License, and Lucide is licensed under the ISC License.
 Ensure compliance when using or distributing these dependencies.

 ## Acknowledgments

 - TinyMDE for providing a lightweight Markdown editor: [https://github.com/jefago/tiny-markdown-editor](https://github.com/jefago/tiny-markdown-editor)
-- Font Awesome for high-quality icons: [https://fontawesome.com/](https://fontawesome.com/)
+- Lucide for high-quality icons: [https://lucide.dev/](https://lucide.dev/)
-- Inspired by simple, user-friendly note-taking applications.
+- Inspired by simple, user-friendly note-taking applications and HTMLPlayer v2 for UI design.
 - Built with vanilla HTML, CSS, and JavaScript for maximum compatibility.

 ## Contact